-- 6.3 Practice Solutions Ltd, Abercynon, were commissioned to undertake an independent consultation with residential and day service staff, care home residents and their families and day centre users on the future service delivery model for the Council's Residential Care Homes and Day Care Services. - 6.4 The consultation took place over a period from 14th January 2019 to 8th April 2019.
-The aim of the consultation was to gather as many views as possible from interested stakeholders to inform the Council in its decision making as to the future structure of residential and day services for older people in Rhondda Cynon Taf. - 6.5 Consultation events were designed to provide more information about the proposals for change and give an opportunity for discussion and debate in group sessions.
-Members of the Council's Senior Adult Social Services Management

-Team attended the events to ensure the details of the proposed changes were reflected and queries answered directly.
+- 5.2 Practice Solutions Ltd, Abercynon, were commissioned to undertake an independent consultation with residential and day service staff, care home residents and their families and day centre users on the future service delivery model for the Council's residential care homes and day care services. - 5.3 The consultation took place over the period from 14th January 2019 to 8th April 2019.
+The aim of the consultation was to gather as many views as possible from interested stakeholders to inform the Council in its decision making as to the future structure of residential and day services for older people in Rhondda Cynon Taf. - 5.4 Consultation events were designed to provide more information about the proposals for change and give an opportunity for discussion and debate in group sessions.
+Members of the Council's Senior Adult Social Services Management Team attended the events to ensure the details of the proposed changes were reflected and queries answered directly. - 5.5 In addition to the consultation events, questionnaires were used to obtain people's views regarding the proposals for the future of residential and day service provision in Rhondda Cynon Taf.
+In total 372 responses were received in relation to the review of residential services and 125 regarding changes to day service opportunities. - 5.6 With regards to the residential proposals: 47.3% of respondents agreed with the Council's preferred option to retain a level of provision of residential care homes which are focused on providing complex care and respite.
+34.9% disagreed with the Council's preferred option and the remainder responded as being unsure. - 5.7 In terms of the preferred option to phase the decommissioning of the Council's day services as part of a planned programme of transformation in line with the proposed new service model, 53% of respondents disagreed with the preferred option.
+48.3% of people who responded agreed with the option to do nothing.

-- 6.6 In addition to the consultation events; questionnaires were used to obtain people's views regarding the proposals for the future of residential and day service provision in Rhondda Cynon Taf.
-In total 372 responses were received in relation to the review of residential services and 125 regarding changes to day service opportunities. - 6.7 With regards to the residential proposals 47.3% of respondents agreed with the Council's preferred option to retain a level of provision of residential care homes which are focused on providing complex care and respite.
-Only 34.9% disagreed with the Council's preferred option and the others unsure. - 6.8 In terms of the Council's preferred option to phase the decommissioning of the Council's day services as part of a planned programme of transformation in line with the proposed new service model 53% of respondents disagreed with the preferred option.
-48.3% of people who responded agreed with the option to do nothing. - 6.9 Detailed consultation reports were compiled, and these are available at Appendix3.
-A summary of the main themes that emerged in the consultation; including a Council response is provided below: - A common theme across all the consultation events was that the quality of care and support provided, and the contribution and commitment of staff was regarded very highly.
+- 5.8 Detailed consultation reports were compiled, and these are available at Appendix 1 for Member's consideration.
+A summary of the main themes that emerged from the consultation, including officer responses, is provided below: - A common theme across all the consultation events was that the quality of care and support provided, and the contribution and commitment of staff was regarded very highly.

 Rhondda Cynon Taf residential care homes and day centres have served their communities well over the years and are popular services with good standards of care, provided by committed staff.
-Rhondda Cynon Taf Council is proud of its staff and their commitment to providing high quality care.

-Hence, the decision of the Cabinet on 21st November 2018, subject to consultation, for Rhondda Cynon Taf Adult Social Services to consider retaining its provider role to maintain a strategic market share in each of the Rhondda, Cynon and Taf geographical areas that supports the highest possible quality of life for people needing care.
+The Council is proud of its staff and their commitment to providing high quality care.
+Hence, the decision of the Cabinet on 21st November 2018, subject to consultation, for the Council to consider retaining its role to maintain a strategic market share in each of the geographical areas that supports the highest possible quality of life for people needing care.

-• There were concerns about care being transferred to the private market as a result of the plans being consulted about.
+• There were concerns about care being transferred to the private market as a result of the plans being consulted upon.
 The view expressed by some attendees was that Council run care homes were much better than private care homes.
 The financial implications for individuals moving into a private care home were a worry for some i.e. more expensive potentially and uncertainty about fee levels.